 Following the pattern of earlier dynasties the high point of the Tang dynasty was followed by a period of turmoil.
 The fifty years between the Tang and the establishment of the Song is given the name ‘Five Dynasties and Ten Kingdoms’ which aptly describes the internal strife.
 Some important developments were still made despite the apparent political chaos.
 These include the first use of gunpowder and the continuing tradition of binding the feet of young girls.
 The forced bending of the feet produced tiny 'lily' feet that prevented women from walking easily and was seen as a badge of prosperity - a household that did not need women to do manual labor must be well off.
 The printing of books, which had begun in the Tang dynasty gathered pace.
 This development enabled the Five Classics of Chinese literature to be printed for the first time in 953, which had a great influence on scholarship throughout the following centuries.

 The internal conflicts and continuing threats from beyond the northern border of China made it clear to everyone that a large integrated state was the only way peace and prosperity could be maintained for all.
-Zhao Kuangyin a General of the Later Zhou dynasty re-united the independent parts into the nation of ‘China’ again to found the Song dynasty.
-The kingdoms generally acquiesced to his control rather than resorting to armed conflict.
+Zhao Kuangyin ➚ a General of the Later Zhou dynasty re-united the independent parts into the nation of ‘China’ again to found the Song dynasty.
+Many of the kingdoms peacefully acquiesced to his control rather than resorting to armed conflict.